Back to COVID-19 FAQ home page >>

 You should first take the patient’s history, including the patient’s reasons for the request and the context in which they wish to use the certificate.

-Step 2: Determine whether it clinically appropriate to provide a certificate
+Step 2: Determine whether it is clinically appropriate to provide a certificate

 In determining if it is clinically appropriate to provide a certificate, you should have regard to: